 I recently discovered a word which can be a verb, noun or adjective(!).
 It’s ‘abstract’.
 An ABstract is the summary atop a scientific research paper; a painting can be ABstract; and one can abSTRACT the essence of something (rather like extract, or to summarise).

-- There are some words in which we change the consonant sound depending on whether it’s a noun or a verb, though the stress is in the same place.
+- There are some words in which the consonant sound changes depending on whether it’s a noun or a verb, though the stress is in the same place.
 For example, abuse.
 The noun has an s sound (‘child abuse’), but the verb has a z sound (‘to abuse a child’ – rhymes with ‘ooze’).
 Similarly, an excuse has an s sound but to excuse oneself has a z sound.
 Refuse is the same.

-Aggregate | AGGregate: small stones that go on a path | aggreGATE to bring together |
+| Aggregate | AGGregate: small stones that go on a path | aggreGATE to bring together |

-Attribute | ATTribute A characteristic | aTTRIBute to consider as caused by something |
+| Attribute | ATTribute A characteristic | aTTRIBute to consider as caused by something |

-Estimate | ESTimate An informed guess | estimATE* to make an estimate |
+| Estimate | ESTimate An informed guess | estimATE* to make an estimate |

-Alternate (cousin!) | alTERnate (adjective) Every other one (‘we eat on alternate Sundays’) | ALternate* to take turns |
+| Alternate (cousin!) | alTERnate (adjective) Every other one (‘we eat on alternate Sundays’) | ALternate* to take turns |

 * Maybe here, the stress in the verb is sometimes at the front and sometimes at the back(?)